official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 intentions to conceal its activities, deceive the inspectors and obstruct the conduct of inspections, particularly Iraq’s attitudes to preventing interviews with officials who were

-75

-Executive Summaryidentified as associated with its proscribed programmes or who had been involved in Iraq’s unilateral destruction of its weapons and facilities.
+identified as associated with its proscribed programmes or who had been involved in Iraq’s unilateral destruction of its weapons and facilities.

 559. The large number of intelligence reports about Iraq’s activities were interpreted